joelhawksley/identity/components-2020/slides.md

 # Loss

+^ Up until a year ago

+^ hadn't lost anyone in my life

+^ Since then

 ^ Prakash fifth person lost in the past year or so

 ^ It's been a struggle for me

 ^ Dark times

+^ didn't know how to cope

+^ sought help

+^ doing better, but still a struggle

 ---